Knightwalker/react-course/020.Redux/lab.md

 Traditionally, **state management** in front-end applications was handled through local component state.
 Each component would have it's own state, and data would be passed down through props from parent to child components.
 While this approach can work well for small applications, it becomes challenging to maintain and synchronize state as the application grows.

 Let's be explicit and highlight the problems:
-- Shared State & State Synchronization: As we already said, without proper state management, passing state through props can become cumbersome and result in deeply nested prop chains.
+- Shared State & State Synchronization: Without proper state management, passing state through props can become cumbersome and result in deeply nested prop chains.
 Also when different components often need the same data or respond to changes in the state and it can become difficult to keep everything in sync.
 - Predictable Data Flow: In a large application without a structured approach to state management, data flow can become convoluted.
 State management libraries typically follow a unidirectional data flow, where state changes are made through actions or events.
 This approach makes it easier to understand and reason about how the state is updated, leading to more predictable behavior.
 - Complex State Updates: State management libraries provide mechanisms to handle complex state updates, such as merging partial state updates, handling asynchronous operations, or managing derived state.
 They offer features like reducers, middleware, and selectors that facilitate efficient and structured state updates.
 - Performance Optimization: Rerendering components unnecessarily can lead to decreased performance.
 State management libraries often employ techniques like immutability and change detection to optimize rerendering.